tjper/shoes/README.md

 ## Thoughts
 ### Go
-The Go API logic is fairly simple for this challenge, but I re-structured my project a couple times trying to find a good combination of simplicity and the ability to expand in the future.
-I know this is a just a challenge, but I like to think of application design this way.
-I Design with future changes in mind.
+The Go API logic is fairly simple for this challenge, but I re-structured my project a couple times trying to find a good combination of simplicity and flexibility.
+I try to design applications that are not overly complex so that changes may be made.
 I also invested a fair amount of time researching different approaches to testing.
 My unit tests utilize interfaces and table driven testing.

 ### Postgres
 I normalized the small database I created.
 Rather than having shoe names repeated in each row within the truetosize table, I created the shoes table which pairs an id and name of a shoe.

 ### Docker
 I would say most of my time during this challenge was invested into Docker.
-While I've been familiar with docker for some time, I wasn't aware of the methods to reduce image size for Go programs.
-I was able to get my API down to 4.88MB and I know have a much better grasp of Docker's overall feature set utility.
+While I've been familiar with docker for some time, I was not aware of the methods to reduce image size for Go programs.
+I was able to get my API down to 4.88MB and I now have a much better grasp of Docker's overall feature set and utility.